Academic Year 2017 - 2018

-In addition to the statutory National Curriculum subjects we provide opportunities in: Art & Design, Business, Childcare, Drama, Dance, Health & Social Care and Personal, Social, Health and Economic Education (PSHEE).
+In addition to the statutory National Curriculum subjects we provide opportunities in: Art & Design, Business, Childcare, Drama, Dance, Health & Social Care, Personal, Social, Health and Economic Education (PSHEE) and Sport.
 We aim to give our pupils an education of quality that is diverse, exciting, challenging and meaningful.

 As pupils enter the Academy, they are provided with a curriculum that is carefully matched to their prior academic achievement.

 Those who are currently working at a level below secondary ready are provided with additional support, carefully matched to their needs, with the aim of bringing them up to age related expectations as quickly as possible, in a supportive and nurturing environment.
-They may go on to study Entry Level, Level 1 or Level 2 qualifications in Years 9 and 10.
-This cohort will also follow a themed curriculum, emphasising literacy and numeracy skills and delivered, in part, by their tutors in Years 7, 8 and 9.
+They may go on to study Entry Level, Level 1 or Level 2 qualifications in Years 9,10 and 11.

 As pupils develop skills at different rates, they may be transferred to the most appropriate learning cohort within the Academy at any point.